 Hasek Traded to Buffalo

-Back in 1992, the Chicago Blackhawks had a problem that every NHL general manager wish they had; two outstanding young goaltenders on the roster.
-They had both Ed Belfour and Dominik Hasek under contract, but only one net to start them in.
+Back in 1992, the Chicago Blackhawks had a problem that every NHL general manager wished they had; two outstanding young goaltenders on the roster.
+They had both Ed Belfour and Dominik Hasek under contract but only one net to start them in.
 This led them to trade one of the future Hockey Hall of Famers.

 On Aug.
 7, 1992, the Blackhawks shipped Hasek to the Buffalo Sabres in exchange for goaltender Stephane Beauregard and a fourth-round pick in the 1993 NHL Entry Draft.
 Hasek eventually became the starter in Buffalo and had great success.

 He appeared in 491 games over nine seasons with the Sabers, posting a record of 234-170-70 with a .926 save percentage (SV%), 2.22 goals-against average (GAA), and 55 shutouts.
 He won five Vezina Trophies for being voted the best goaltender in the league.
 In 1999, he won 13 postseason games helping the Sabres reach the Stanley Cup Final.
 He was traded to the Detroit Red Wings in 2001.